-The %Nc from the previously developed CNDCs for Belgium (Ben Abdallah et al., 2016) were significantly greater than that from the CNDCs developed in the present study (Figure 8).
+The %Nc from the previously developed CNDCs for Belgium (Ben Abdallah et al., 2016) were significantly greater than that from the CNDCs developed in the present study (Figure 7).
 For all levels of biomass, ∆%Nc between the previous and present methods was significantly different with a value of 0.7 g N 100 g-1 dry wt.
 Therefore, relative to the statistical method used in this study, it appears that the statistical methods used by Ben Abdallah et al. (2016) selected biased critical points due to overrepresentation of non-N limiting observations in the experimental dataset leading to a systematic overestimation of the %Nc.

-The %Nc from the previously developed CNDCs for Canada (Bélanger et al., 2001a) was significantly greater for both Canada × Russet Burbank and Canada × Shepody than the present CNDCs for biomass levels of less than 3 Mg dry wt ha-1 and greater than 6 Mg dry wt ha-1, respectively (Figure 8).
+The %Nc from the previously developed CNDCs for Canada (Bélanger et al., 2001a) was significantly greater for both Canada × Russet Burbank and Canada × Shepody than the present CNDCs for biomass levels of less than 3 Mg dry wt ha-1 and greater than 6 Mg dry wt ha-1, respectively (Figure 7).
 Relative to the other locations, however, the CNDCs for Canada were the most similar between statistical methods, with a small value for ∆%Nc of only 0.2 g N 100 g-1 dry wt.
-Therefore, relative to the statistical method used in this study, it appears that the statistical method used by Bélanger et al. (2001a) did not select biased critical points likely due to the minimal bias observed in this experimental dataset.
+Therefore, relative to the statistical method used in this study, it appears that the statistical method used by Bélanger et al. (2001a) did not select biased critical points likely due to the lesser bias observed in this experimental dataset.

 Because a CNDC using the conventional statistical methods has not been previously published for potato in Minnesota, no comparison across statistical methods is made for this experimental dataset.
 However, the bias observed in the Minnesota experimental dataset is similar to the bias found in the Belgium experimental dataset; therefore, using the conventional statistical methods to derive a CNDC for Minnesota would likely overestimate %Nc relative to the hierarchical Bayesian method.